Sunday, April 30, 2023

 "He was a runt."
 Manny wasn't too tall either, but his height broke 5-8.
 A good half-foot taller than Meyer Lansky.

 Size isn't the only determining factor for toughness, for another Brownsville native, Mike Tyson, was only 5-10.
-He KOed taller, stronger men with regularity in the early years.
-Iron Mike hit Leon Spinks so hard that the then-champion's eyes rolled in his head like dice.
+He KOed taller, stronger men with regularity throughout his career.
+Iron Mike had hit Leon Spinks so hard that the then-champion's eyes rolled in his head like a slot machine wheel.

 Most of being tough was being ready to be tough and Manny was more than ready, when he spotted the diamond thief at the restaurant bar.